NIXKnight/Ansible-LinuxCommon/README.md

-# **LinuxCommon**
+# **Ansible-LinuxCommon**

-LinuxCommon is an Ansible role for configuring shell environment and installing some very basic utilities on a new Linux system.
+Ansible-LinuxCommon is an Ansible role for configuring shell environment and installing some very basic utilities on a new Linux system.
 It does the following on a default install:
 * Change hostname.
 * Replace the host file according to the hostname.
 * Replace a pre-modified `/etc/bash.bashrc`, `.profile` and `.bashrc` files for root and user.